ElenaPapanikolas/Just-Another-Text-Editor/README.md

 ## Usage
 Click [here](https://just-another-text-editor-5nwx.onrender.com/) for the deployed application.

 To use this application simply navigate to the link above.
 The user can start typing in the text editor immediately and the work will be saved, through the use of local storage, the indexedDB database, and caching.
+To install the application simply click the "Install!" button on the left-hand side, or click the install icon located in the address bar.
+Then the application will be downloaded to your local computer to be used whenever you want.

 ![Screenshot of JATE](./client/src/images/jateScreenshot.png)